Silver Dolphin Cocktails

-For the martini, 2 oz of Silk Jacket Gin, 2 oz Elderflower liqueur.
+For the martini, 2 oz of Silver Dolphin Gin, 2 oz Elderflower liqueur.
 Shake well over ice, and pout into a martini glass.
 Garnish with a flamed orange peel.
 For the Silk Elderflower and tonic, simply add the first two ingredients to a rocks glass and top with your favorite tonic water and a squeeze of fresh lime juice.
 Garnish with a lime wedge.

 Get out your shaker and drop in a few ice cubes.

 Shake vigorously and pour into a coupe glass.
 Add the orange slice.
 Enjoy

 To make the Sussex Don, all you have to do is add a bit of your favorite orange juice.
 We recommend 1 oz or so, and no more, but it is up to you to make it the way you like it.